Where It's Needed

 One of the most common pollinators is not a living thing at all, but rather the wind.
 Wind-pollinated plants tend to produce prodigious quantities of pollen, and their stigmas are often large and feathery, to increase the stigma's surface area, and the chance of windblown pollen landing there.
 Grasses are typically wind pollinated, as hay-fever sufferers can attest.

-At the left is a cross-section of a flower a Yellow Jessamine vine, Gelsemium sempervirens.
+Above you see a cross-section of a flower a Yellow Jessamine vine, Gelsemium sempervirens.
 Notice how the ovary has such a long style, with its two-lobed stigma held high above the corolla.
 Pollen-producing stamens are attached to the corolla wall deep inside the blossom's tube.
 Having the stigma held so high above the stamens helps prevent pollen from the stamens from landing on the blossom's own stigma.

 Sometimes the female stigma projects just a tiny distance beyond the male stamens.
 However, that tiny distance serves its purpose, keeping self pollination from taking place.
-The picture at the right shows a cut-away view of a Paulownia flower, which is just such a flower.
+The picture at the left shows a cut-away view of a Paulownia flower, which is just such a flower.

 Another common strategy to avoid self pollination is to have the male stamens mature at one time, and the female pistil at another time.